What Is Rent-to-Own?

-In most cases, if the landlord’s intent is to simply liquidate their property, it’s in their best interests to make the contract shorter (6 – 12 months), and if the landlord’s intent is to collect more money and cash flow from the property, it may be in their best interests to make the contract longer (3 – 5 years).
+In most cases, if the landlord’s intent is to simply liquidate their property, it is in their best interests to make the contract shorter (6 to 12 months), and if the landlord’s intent is to collect more money and cash flow from the property, it may be more beneficial for them to make the contract longer (3 to 5 years).

 Is Rent-to-Own Right for You?

-Rent-to-own homes are a good solution for some people, but there are certain complexities involved that aren’t an issue in either a standard purchase agreement or a standard lease agreement.
+Rent-to-own homes are a good solution for some people, but it involves certain complexities that are not present in either a standard purchase agreement or a standard lease agreement.

-If you’re considering a rent-to-own agreement as either a landlord-seller or a tenant-buyer, seek legal counsel, make sure the rent-to-own agreement is written in a way that makes sense for you and get educated about any potential consequences of your failure to perform.
+When considering a rent-to-own agreement as either a landlord-seller or a tenant-buyer, seek legal counsel.
+Either way, make sure the rent-to-own agreement is written in a way that makes sense, and get educated about any potential consequences of failure to perform.

-It’s also helpful to realize, rent-to-own agreements can have significant variations.
-Most aspects of a rent-to-own agreement are negotiable, so be your own advocate and make sure the terms work to your benefit in the end.
+It is also helpful to realize that rent-to-own agreements can have significant variations.
+Most aspects of a rent-to-own agreement are negotiable, so tenant-buyers are advised to be their own advocate and make sure the terms work to their benefit in the end.

 Reviewed by Claude Diamond, J.D.